ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/updating.md

 3. Test in staging environment

 In the rare case an update fails, please read [Troubleshooting Automatic Updates](troubleshooting/general.md#troubleshooting-automatic-updates).

-NOTE: **Note:** If updating from a version prior to ExpressionEngine 6, you may need to rename or remove `system/ee/EllisLab` directory manually.
-You will also need to manually copy the [latest index.php and admin.php files](_downloads/EE6_Index_Admin.zip) to your site's root folder.

 ## Updating Via EECLI